Qiskit/qiskit/docs/how_to/use_qasm2.rst

 ====================================

-Parsing a quantum circuit in a OpenQASM 2 is support in :meth:`QuantumCircuit.qasm`, convert all in a string with all the information for default.
+Parsing a quantum circuit in a OpenQASM 2 is supported in the :meth:`QuantumCircuit.qasm`.
+By default, it converts your quantum circuit into a string representation.

 .. testcode::